chaokunyang/py_install/README.md

-# Python Offline Install
+# Python Offline Install Guide

 Python is an easy to learn, powerful programming language.
-But the long-term lack of pre-built distribution for linux offline free installation has been a headache (at least for me).
-This project is headed to fill the gap by **building a linux python distribution that can be used directly after extract from archive**.
+But the long-term lack of pre-built distribution for linux offline free of installation has been a headache (at least for me).
+This project is headed to fill the gap by **building a linux python distribution that can be used directly after extracted from archive**.

-It don't need to be installed, don't pollute system directory such as `/usr/local/lib`.
+It doesn't need to be installed, doesn't pollute system directory such as `/usr/local/lib`.
+If you want to install it, just copy archive to a directory, extract it, and export `PATH` environment variable if you wanted.
 You can have any number of `python` installations on your machine in this way.
+If you want to uninstall it, just delete the dir, and recover `PATH` environment variable if you set before.

 It didn't make modifications to python source code.
-It compiles python and its dependencies to the same directory, and use some linux tricks to export `LD_LIBRARY_PATH` when execute `python` program, so python can find dynamic libs from ralative `lib` directory.
+It compiles python and its dependencies to the same directory, and uses some linux tricks to export `LD_LIBRARY_PATH` when execute `python` program, so python can find dynamic libs from ralative `lib` directory.
 Thus it can run on linux and at any file directory location.
-And also demonstrates a way using `pip` to download python libs and libs sdependencies for python libs offline installation.
-It is not a perfect way. but can be useful in many situation.
+And also demonstrates a way using `pip` to download python libs and libs dependencies for python libs offline installation.
+It is not a perfect way, but can be useful in many situations.

 ## Download python source code